The Bowen$\unicode{x2013}$Series coding and zeros of zeta functions: Introduction

 \section{Introduction}

 Dynamical systems and ergodic theory are both subjects rich in concrete examples.
-To set the scene for these notes we will consider two basic examples of two somewhat different types of dynamical system.
-The first is an example of a discrete dynamical system (or map) corresponding to an $\mathbb Z_+$-action and corresponds to an expanding map on a disjoint union of intervals.
+To set the scene for these notes we will consider two basic examples of two somewhat different types of dynamical systems.
+The first is an example of a discrete dynamical system (or map) associated to an~$\mathbb Z_+$-action and corresponds to an expanding map on a disjoint union of intervals.
 This example has the virtue of being both simple and accessible.
-The second will be an example of a continuous dynamical system (or flow) corresponding to an $\mathbb R$-action and corresponds to the classical example of the geodesic flow for a surface of constant negative curvature.
+The second will be an example of a continuous dynamical system (or flow) associated to an $\mathbb R$-action and corresponds to the classical example of the geodesic flow for a surface of constant negative curvature.
 This example has been of paramount importance in the original development of ideas in ergodic theory, particularly in the 1930s.

 Both of these examples, the map and the flow, have been the subject of extensive research.
 However, as we will see later, these two systems are not as unrelated as they might at first appear.
 The basis for this connection is some elegant ideas in the work of Bowen and Series~\cite{BS79} (and a closely related approach appears in the work of Adler and Flatto~\cite{AF91}).

-Unfortunately, the history of this work is tinged with sadness.
-Robert (Rufus) Bowen was a professor at the University of California at Berkeley and during the collaboration with Caroline Series he died suddenly, at the age of 31.
-Their joint work was completed by his co-author Caroline Series and published posthumously in a memorial volume of Publications Mathematiques (IHES) dedicated to Bowen.
-Caroline is currently President of the London Mathematical Society.
+Unfortunately, the history of the theory is tinged with sadness.
+Robert (Rufus) Bowen was a professor at the University of California at Berkeley.
+During the collaboration with Caroline Series he died suddenly, at the age of 31.
+Their joint work was completed by his co-author and published posthumously in a memorial volume of Publications Mathematiques (IHES) dedicated to Bowen.
+Caroline served as the President of the London Mathematical Society in 2018--2022.